1369 words

 💅 Vibe: “I’m independent and intuitive, thanks.”

-Okay, so now imagine you’re training your cat to stay off your laptop (been there).
+Okay.
+Now picture training your cat to stay off your laptop.
+Been there.

-If she walks across your keyboard mid-Zoom call — no treat.
+Struts across your keyboard mid-Zoom call?
+No treat.

-It’s learning through experience — kind of like how we learn to not trust hotel Wi-Fi again.
+It learns through experience.
+Kind of like how the rest of us learn to never, ever trust hotel Wi-Fi again.

 💡 Example:

-Your robot vacuum bumps into your desk chair.
+Your robot vacuum smacks into your desk chair.

 Ouch.

-It backs up and tries another route.
-Over time, it learns the best paths for your space, and it becomes your little clean freak buddy.
+It backs up and tries a different route.
+Round after round, it maps the best paths for your space specifically, and becomes your tiny clean-freak buddy.

 🧠 It learns from: trial + error + rewards